FlowFuse/handbook/README.md

 #### Private information

 Whilst instinctively we want to be open in all we do, there will inevitably by content that is not appropriate to make public.
-That content should be shared on the FlowForge Google Drive.
+That content should, instead, be shared on the FlowForge Google Drive.

 ## Building the site locally